TedHusted/awake/awake.md/awake.md

 “I’m not convinced the blurs are drones,” says Callahan.

 “Even so, if self-driving vehicles are being built with a test mode,” says Park, “there have to be more safeguards.
-Besides needing special controllers, there should at least be a switch to enable test mode that shows up in the vehicle setting log.”
+Besides needing special controllers, there should be a switch to enable test mode that shows up in the vehicle setting log.”

 “And there should be a power-on-self-test that confirms that the ERD is operational,” Tate suggests.

-“OK,” replies Callahan, “I’ll go back to the captain with our recommendations: a settings switch for test mode, and a POST for ERDs. — If nothing else, it will help justify the wheelchair investigation … which you’ll have to close as inconclusive.”
+“OK,” replies Callahan, “I’ll go back to the captain with our recommendations: a settings switch for test mode and a POST for ERDs.
+If nothing else, it will justify the wheelchair investigation — which you’ll have to close as inconclusive.”

 “What about the Geller case?”asks Park.